-A counselor may encourage you to submit a referral to the Behavioral Assessment Committee through University Community Standards.
+A counselor may encourage you to submit a referral to the CARE Team at 631-632-CARE (2273) or firstname.lastname@example.org.
 This referral is not designed to get your friend "in trouble," but to support their ongoing safety and awareness of appropriate support services.

 2. Check out our How to Help page.